toledoardev/mr-robot/README.md

 Hello friend!
 This app provides you information about all the characters of the Mr. Robot serie.
+The information and images where consumed from the TheMovieDB Api (https://www.themoviedb.org/documentation/api).

 ## :hammer:Funcionalidades del proyecto

-- `Characters info`: by focusing on a card, you will get information about the character-
+- `Characters info`: by focusing on a card, you will get information about the character.
-- `Search engine`: you can search for an especific character of the serie
+- `Search engine`: you can search for an especific character.

-## 💻:Tecnologías utilizadas
+## 💻:Technologies

 + React js
 + Html